Are you looking for the best heart and lung cardiothoracic surgeons in Melbourne?

 (03) 9789 6011

-In 1997 he commenced his internship at The Alfred Hospital, Victoria, with physician training in 1998 and completed his Royal Australasian College of Physician examinations in 2000, passing on the first attempt.
-He was one of the youngest trainees to be asked to be a registrar in the prestigious transplant, cardiac and trauma intensive care units of The Alfred Hospital (where the sickest patients in the state are cared for).
+He started his internship at The Alfred Hospital in Victoria in 1997, received his medical training there in 1998, and finished his exams for the Royal Australasian College of Physicians in 2000, passing on the first try.
+He was one of the youngest trainees selected to serve as a registrar in The Alfred Hospital's acclaimed transplant, cardiac, and trauma intensive care units (where the sickest patients in the state are cared for).

 Dr Palanand Arunothayaraj (Arun) Cardiologist Melbourne